swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-53-link-the-model-to-label-studio.md

 This file is structured in 3 parts:

 1. Definition of some useful constants.
-2. Creation of the FastAPI app and loads the model similarly to BentoML `src/serve.py`.
+2. Creation of the FastAPI app and loading of the model similarly to BentoML `src/serve.py`.
 3. Definition of the API endpoints required by Label Studio.